Blog > Articles

 It is important to contact your healthcare provider if bothersome side effects occur and before making any changes a medication or treatment plan.

-Rare Side Effects of Wegovy
+Rare side effects of Wegovy

 While most of the side effects that occur when taking Wegovy are benign and transient in nature, there are some rare but potentially serious side effects that should be considered when taking Wegovy.